andrew/ultimate-awesome/README.md

 - [awesome-ordinalpunks](https://github.com/ordinalpunks/awesome-ordinalpunks) - Awesome 100 Ordinal Punks (Anno 2023) Notes - 24×24 Pixel Art on the (Bitcoin) Blockchain.
 - [my-awesome-list](https://github.com/Pater999/my-awesome-list) - Collection of awesome tools, softwares, articles, projects and many other stuff that I like and I suggest.
 - [awesome-lists](https://github.com/patevs/awesome-lists) - Collection of awesome lists and resources on various topics.
-- [evm-fuzzing-resources](https://github.com/perimetersec/evm-fuzzing-resources) - A curated collection of tools, articles, research, and guides for fuzzing smart contracts on the Ethereum Virtual Machine (EVM).
 - [awesome-personal-server](https://github.com/personal-server-community/awesome-personal-server) - List of software and hardware for your personal server.
 - [awesome-fe-resources](https://github.com/pftom/awesome-fe-resources) - 平时工作中看到、学到的一些实用的前端资源.
 - [awesome-science-communication](https://github.com/pglira/awesome-science-communication) - A collection of AWESOME projects, applications, tools, resources for science communication in general.